 Claims to predict earthquakes have been based on animal behavior, patterns of foreshocks, radon gas levels, ionospheric anomalies, and psychic visions.
 They really run the range from ridiculous to plausible; from the metaphysical to the scientific.
 What is the public to make of this?
 How do you know whom to believe?

 Prediction.
 The primary geologic institution of the U.S. and one of the world’s most respected and consulted agency is the U.S. Geological Survey.
 They employ the world’s foremost experts on seismology and other geologic specialties.
 The USGS’s stand on prediction of earthquakes is that it is not currently possible.
 It is not for lack of trying.
 They have tested many theories but none currently developed are reliable.
-My next post will give example of scientists who attempted to predict.
+This post has examples of scientists who attempted to predict.

 Yet, earthquakes can be forecast.
 What’s the difference?
 I found this good explanation on an earthquake forecasting site: